tadyen/ae_studio_challenge/README.md

 ```

 This isn't very consistent.
-The same can be done with a transposed board order but we get similar results:
+The same can be done with a transposed block order but we get similar results:

 #### Vertical sequential tile-order